ms-iot/content/en-US/win10/samples/BlinkyHeadless.md

 {: .thin-header}
 ##Blinky Headless Sample

-We'll create a simple Blinky app and connect a LED to your Windows IoT Core device (Raspberry Pi 2 or MinnowBoard Max).
+We'll create a simple Blinky app and connect a LED to your Windows IoT Core device (Raspberry Pi 2, MinnowBoard Max or DragonBoard).
 Be aware that the GPIO APIs are only available on Windows IoT Core, so this sample cannot run on your desktop.

 ###Headless mode